tiagodeluna/study-notes/AWS/README.md

 * Amazon SQS offer two different types of queues:
     - Standard Queues: message order can be indeterminate and messages can be delivered one or more times.
     - FIFO Queues: messages will be delivered exactly once and in First in, First out order.

+**SSM Parameter Store**

+The Parameter Store – available inside the Systems Manager (SSM) section – allows you to centralize your operational data and automate tasks in AWS, providing secure storage for configuration and secrets such as passwords, database strings, API keys, and license codes.

+You can make use of API Actions – through AWS Console, AWS SDKs, or the AWS CLI – to access and manipulate the parameter store.
+Some como API actions:
+* PutParameter: adds a parameter to Parameter Store, either a String, StringList or SecureString (KMS-encrypted).
+* GetParameter: returns a parameter from SSM either encrypted or decrypted.
+* DeleteParameter: deletes a parameter from SSM.

 **Step Functions**